goodluckcwl/Face-Verification/README.md

 # Face-Verification
 Codes for face-verification on LFW.
-Both python version and matlab version.
+Both python version and matlab version are provided.

 # Updates
 - Trained a model using Sphereface.
 Accuracy on LFW is 99.18%.